FUTURE-READY FAST RUNNERS CHANGED 53,000 LIVES IN CRISIS-AFFECTED COMMUNITIES

 When women have a secure income, they invest 90%* of their paychecks back into their family.
 As a result, the local economy improves.

-- 60% of the small businesses we advised were women owned or led.
+- 72% of the small businesses we advised were women owned or led—especially significant considering that in Central America, women make up only 25% of small and medium-size businesses.

-- Fast Runners employed 6,261 women, representing 45% of their workforces—especially significant when compared to all of Latin America, where female employment stalled and has not recovered post-pandemic.
+- Fast Runners employed 6,387 women, representing 49% of their workforces—especially significant when compared to all of Latin America, where women make up 42% of the labor force and women’s employment is still 15 percentage points below pre-pandemic levels.

 *When women work, they invest 90 percent of their income back into their families, compared with 35 percent for men.
 By focusing on girls and women, innovative businesses and organizations can spur economic progress, expand markets, and improve health and education outcomes for everyone.
 Source: UN WOMEN